TyeMcQueen/terraform-google-certificate-map-simple/README.md

 the migration process: switch back to the original map name while copying the updated `hostnames2` over `hostnames1`, apply those changes, move to the 3rd certificate map, apply again, and finally delete the "2" versions.

+Note that you can do this type of disruption-free update by invoking the module twice.
+But if there are DNS-authorized certs that are used in both of the certificate maps, then doing it this way gets much uglier because it is not possible to create duplicate DNS-authorized certs.
+The end result will also stay uglier because it is impossible to transfer a DNS-authorized cert created by the first invocation of the module to the second.
+This is why the module itself allows for creating a pair of certificate maps (that can share certificates created by the module).

 ### Types Of Certificates